MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 ```

 ## Microstepping
-My Microstepping code generates a table of sine and cosine PWM values that can be used in the analogWrite() function in Arduino.
-The tables are stored as an array, the code then writes the corresponding positions from the arrays to the two coils of the stepper, putting each coil voltage 90 degrees out of phase with each other.
+My Microstepping code generates tables of sine and cosine PWM values that can be used in the analogWrite() function in Arduino.
+The tables are stored as arrays.
+The code then writes the corresponding positions from the arrays to the two coils of the stepper, putting each coil voltage 90 degrees out of phase with each other.
 By increasing the number of data points in the arrays, the resolution of the microsteps-per-step increases.
 The code snippet below shows the microstepping routine:
 ```
 /*## Definitions ##*/